 “This funding will now enable us to develop an outline design for the Pembrokeshire Demonstration Zone, begin the environmental assessment process, and engage with industry and local stakeholders to ensure our plans for the site are fit for purpose and take into account any local concerns.”

-Dr Gareth Stockman, Managing Director, Marine Power Systems Ltd also welcomed the announcement, “Marine Power Systems is delighted that the Welsh Government is investing in the new Pembrokeshire Demonstration Zone.
+Dr Gareth Stockman, Managing Director, Marine Power Systems Ltd also welcomed the announcement, stating that “Marine Power Systems is delighted that the Welsh Government is investing in the new Pembrokeshire Demonstration Zone.

 Original Article by Western Telegraph.